10 – Bring Me To Life Evanescence

 # 9 – Life’s What You Make It – Talk Talk

-Most Talk Talk fans would have thought we would have picked “It’s My Life” as a representative song for the band Talk Talk.
-But remember, this article is all about the most underrated songs, and this one fits much better.
+Most Talk Talk fans would have thought we would have picked “It’s My Life” as a representative song for the band.
+However, remember that this article is about the most underrated songs, and this one fits much better.
 “Life’s What You Make It,” released as the lead single from Talk Talk’s 1985 album The Colour of Spring, is a quintessential art rock track recorded at RAK Studios in London under the meticulous production of Tim Friese-Greene.
 The song features Mark Hollis on lead vocals and piano, with contributions from Paul Webb on backing vocals, Lee Harris on drums, Martin Ditcham on percussion, David Rhodes on guitar, and Friese-Greene playing organ and Mellotron.
-Conceived as a late addition to satisfy management’s demand for a hit, its drum pattern—loosely inspired by Kate Bush’s “Running Up That Hill”—and Rhodes’s striking guitar hook elevated it to standout status.
+Conceived as a late addition to satisfy management’s demand for a hit, its drum pattern—loosely inspired by Kate Bush’s “Running Up That Hill” and Rhodes’s striking guitar hook elevated it to standout status

 Read More: Top 10 Talk Talk Songs